castorini/pyserini/docs/usage-fetch.md

     print(searcher.doc(i).docid())
 ```

-Note that you don't actually want to do this in reality, since it'll take a long time to print `docid`s for 8.8M passages...
+Note that you don't actually want to do this, since it'll take a long time to print `docid`s for 8.8M passages...